A lesson in public relations coverup of disease outbreaks from the sewage industry and federal agencies.

 and environmental stewardship at American Water.
 "Reclaimed water systems prevent pollution, enhance the

 environment and promote sustainability."
-The American Water-WateReuse Foundation project
+The American Water-WateReuse Foundation project will provide practical data

 for understanding how microbial regrowth in reclaimed distribution systems alters effluent microbial water quality - and